wp-plugins/kudobux-testimonial-widget/assets/readme.txt

 == Screenshots ==

-<p>1.Signup screen where you start your registration process by signing in with Facebook or Twitter</p>
+<p>screenshot-1.jpg Signup screen where you start your registration process by signing in with Facebook or Twitter</p>
-<p>2.Dashboard area where you select which social feeds you want to show on your website</p>
+<p>screenshot-2.jpg Dashboard area where you select which social feeds you want to show on your website</p>
-<p>3.Widget customization area where you customize the look and feel of your widget</p>
+<p>screenshot-3.jpg Widget customization area where you customize the look and feel of your widget</p>
-<p>3.Sample Demo on your blog</p>
+<p>screenshot-4.jpg Sample Demo on your blog</p>

 == Upgrade Notice ==
 We will always alert you via email or your dashboard when there are new updates and awesome improvements to the product